Example: A Simple Linear Model for Air Quality

 Aside from looking at correlation coefficients, there are other ways to assess the quality of a linear model.

 15.2.2.
-Assessing the Fit
+Assessing the Fit#

 The earlier plot of the errors against the fitted values gives a visual assessment of the quality of the fit.
 (This plot is called a residual plot because the errors are sometimes referred to as residuals.)
 A good fit should show a cloud of points around the horizontal line at 0 with no clear pattern.
 When there is a pattern, we can usually conclude that the simple linear model doesn’t entirely capture the signal.
 We saw earlier that there are no apparent patterns in the residual plot.

-Other types of residual plots that can be useful in a visual assessment of the fit are plots of the residuals against feature that are not included in the model.
-If we see a pattern, then we may want to include this feature in the model.
-That is, we may want to fit a multiple linear model.
-When the data have a time component, we want to check whether there are any patterns in time.
-For these particular data, since the measurements are daily averages over a four month period, we plot the error against the date the measurement is recorded.
+Another type of residual plot that can be useful is a plot of the residuals against a feature that is not in the model.
+If we see a pattern, then we may want to include this feature in the model, in addition to the feature(s) already in the model.
+Also, when the data have a time component, we want to check for patterns in the residuals over time.
+For these particular data, since the measurements are daily averages over a four-month period, we plot the error against the date the measurement is recorded:

 ../../_images/linear_pa_27_0.svg